aboss123/MUnit-Unit-Testing-Software/README.md

 # MUnit Unit Testing Software
 A short, simple, and easy to use single header file libary for unit-testing software which has no dependencies other that the STL.
 In less than 400 lines of code, it provides easy to use testing suites without any hastle.
+This project uses features that are used in C++17 or higher, later on, I hope to make it more compatible the earlier versions of C++ too.

 ## Static Library Configuration
 ```